Data vault modeling: History and philosophy

+In its early days, Dan Linstedt referred to the modeling technique which was to become data vault as common foundational warehouse architecture or common foundational modeling architecture.
 In data warehouse modeling there are two well-known competing options for modeling the layer where the data are stored.
 Either you model according to Ralph Kimball, with conformed dimensions and an enterprise data bus, or you model according to Bill Inmon with the database normalized.
 Both techniques have issues when dealing with changes in the systems feeding the data warehouse.
 For conformed dimensions you also have to cleanse data (to conform it) and this is undesirable in a number of cases since this inevitably will lose information.
 Data vault is designed to avoid or minimize the impact of those issues, by moving them to areas of the data warehouse that are outside the historical storage area (cleansing is done in the data marts) and by separating the structural items (business keys and the associations between the business keys) from the descriptive attributes.

 Dan Linstedt, the creator of the method, describes the resulting database as follows:

 Data vault's philosophy is that all data is relevant data, even if it is not in line with established definitions and business rules.
 If data are not conforming to these definitions and rules then that is a problem for the business, not the data warehouse.
 The determination of data being "wrong" is an interpretation of the data that stems from a particular point of view that may not be valid for everyone, or at every point in time.
 Therefore the data vault must capture all data and only when reporting or extracting data from the data vault is the data being interpreted.